ED24S301MouryaKonathala/DA6401_Assign_1/README.md

+# All the files can be found in Master branch

 # Fashion MNIST Neural Network

 This project implements a feedforward neural network for classifying Fashion MNIST images using various optimizers and architectures.